 3.2 Number of Leaves per Plant

 Table 3 presents data on the number of leaves per plant for brinjal (Solanum melongena) under various irrigation levels at different growth stages.
 As the irrigation levels increased, the number of leaves also increased at each stage of growth.
 Significant differences in leaf numbers among the treatments were observed from 60 DAT onward.
 Treatment I1 (1.00 ETc) showed significantly the highest leaf number reaching a maximum of 97.2 leaves during 120 DAT and slightly decreasing to 96.0 at harvest.
-On the other hand I4 (0.40 ETc) significantly observed the lowest leaf number throughout most growth stages with 74.7 leaves at harvest.
+On the other hand, I4 (0.40 ETc) significantly observed the lowest leaf number throughout most growth stages with 74.7 leaves at harvest.

 Table 3 Effect of different IW: ETc treatments on number of leaves plant -1of brinjal